Wiradjuri/project-structure-creator/INSTALLATION.md

 ## ⚠️ Security Notes

-- Executables may trigger antivirus warnings (false positive from PyInstaller)
+- Executables may trigger antivirus warnings (false positive from some packagers)
 - Add to antivirus exclusions if needed
 - Executables are self-contained and don't modify system files